OvercastCommunity/overcastcommunity.github.io/_posts/2020-06-01-Map-Submissions.md

 Submissions will be done [here](https://github.com/OvercastCommunity/CommunityMaps/issues).
 To make a new submission click **New issue** and use the template **Map submission** by clicking the green **Get started** button.

+Know that by submitting a map to the community [repository](https://github.com/OvercastCommunity/CommunityMaps), you are also agreeing to put your map under the same license as the repository itself.
+For more information about licensing you can read [here](https://github.com/OvercastCommunity/CommunityMaps/blob/master/README.md)

 ## FAQ